apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS.md

 CAS will attempt to auto-generate a keystore if it can't find one, but if you wish to generate one manually, a JWKS can be generated using [this tool](https://mkjwk.org/) or [this tool](http://connect2id.com/products/nimbus-jose-jwt/generator).

+## Key Rotation

+Key rotation is when a key is retired and replaced by generating a new cryptographic key.
+Rotating keys on a regular basis is an industry standard and follows cryptographic best practices.

+You can manually rotate keys periodically to change the JSON web key (JWK) key, or you can configure the appropriate schedule in CAS configuration so it would automatically rotate keys for you.

+CAS always signs with only one signing key at a time, typically the very first key loaded from the keystore.
+The dynamic discovery endpoint will always include both the current key and the next key, and it may also include the previous key if the previous key has not yet been revoked.
+To provide a seamless experience in case of an emergency, client applications should be able to use any of the keys specified in the discovery document.